Information & Resources

 A Resource Guide About Dyslexia for People in Hawai‘i

-- An annotated bibliography of the Resource Guide is now available.
+An annotated bibliography of the 1st edition (2008) of the Resource Guide is available.
 Read more…

 - Click here to download the IDA Hawai‘i Branch brochure on dyslexia.